 Miss America: More to worry about than red cup

-ATLANTIC CITY, N.J.
-(AP) — The new Miss America says there are more important things for people to worry about than her little red cup.
+ATLANTIC CITY, New Jersey (AP) — The new Miss America says there are more important things for people to worry about than her little red cup.

-That was the message Monday from Kira Kazantsev, of New York, as some social media users panned her use of a plastic cup during the talent portion of Sunday night’s pageant finale in Atlantic City.
+That was the message Monday from Kira Kazantsev of New York as many social media users continued to pan her use of a plastic cup during the talent portion of Sunday night’s pageant finale in Atlantic City.

-“There are so many more important issues in this world that people should be worried about than my plastic cup,” she said Monday morning after taking the traditional dip in the Atlantic City surf the morning after winning the crown.
+“There are so many more important issues in this world that people should be worried about than my plastic cup,” she told the AP Monday morning after taking the traditional dip in the Atlantic City surf the morning after winning the crown.
 “However, as Miss America, everything I do is scrutinized and I understand that.
 That’s part of the job.

 “I hope people understand that’s just part of who I am, and I wanted to present myself that way I wanted to,” she said.